JoachimGoedhart/PlotsOfData/README.md

 ### Running the App

-The app is available online: [https://huygens.science.uva.nl/PlotsOfData/](https://huygens.science.uva.nl/PlotsOfData/)
+The app is available online: [https://huygens.science.uva.nl/PlotsOfData/](https://huygens.science.uva.nl/PlotsOfData/) or [https://amsterdamstudygroup.shinyapps.io/PlotsOfData/](https://amsterdamstudygroup.shinyapps.io/PlotsOfData/)

 But you can also run it offline in R/Rstudio.
 In the command line (in R or Rstudio) type shiny::runGitHub('PlotsOfData', 'JoachimGoedhart')